jcreek/jcreek.github.io/docs/dev-team/git.md

 - Communicating the nature of changes to teammates, the public, and other stakeholders.
 - Triggering build and publish processes.
 - Making it easier for people to contribute to your projects by allowing them to explore a more structured commit history.

+## Code Reviews (in PRs)

+When reviewing code, here are the key things to be paying attention to:

+- Refactoring to remove old/inefficient/not working code: Ensure that the code changes include removal of redundant or outdated code snippets.
+Refactoring should improve the code's efficiency, readability, and maintainability without altering its functionality.
+- Code style: Review for consistency with the project's coding standards.
+This includes adherence to naming conventions, file organisation, indentation, and comment quality.
+Consistent code style aids in understanding and maintaining the code base.
+- Code smells: Look for indicators of deeper problems in the code, such as duplicate code, long methods, large classes, and improper use of object-oriented principles.
+These "smells" can indicate areas that may need refactoring.
+- Best practices and design patterns: Check if the code follows established best practices for the language and framework being used.
+Verify the appropriate use of design patterns which can help in solving commonly occurring problems in a more efficient way.
+- Performance considerations: Analyze the changes for potential performance issues, such as memory leaks, inefficient algorithms, and unnecessary database queries.
+The goal is to ensure that the new code does not introduce performance regressions.
+- Security aspects: Evaluate the code for security vulnerabilities.
+This includes checking for SQL injection, proper handling of user data, adherence to authentication and authorization mechanisms, and ensuring data privacy.
+- Testing: Ensure that the new code includes relevant unit tests or integration tests that cover the new functionality and any changes to existing functionality.
+Good test coverage is essential for maintaining code quality over time.
+- Documentation: Verify that any new methods, classes, or significant logic changes are accompanied by appropriate comments or documentation.
+This is crucial for future maintainability, making it easier for others to understand the purpose and functionality of the code.
+- Overall code quality and readability: Assess the overall quality of the code.
+The code should be readable, well-organized, and logically structured.
+It should be easy for someone else on the team to understand and maintain.

+Remember, as a code reviewer, you are responsible for ensuring the quality and integrity of the code base.
+Your review can help prevent issues and improve the overall quality of the software.
+Therefore, it's important to be thorough and provide constructive feedback during the review process.
+A reviewer is equally responsible for any bugs or issues found in after a PR has been approved and merged.
+If a PR is too big or complex to reasonably review well, reject it and flag this to the developer who submitted it.
+Where possible you should test the branch, but at the very least any UI changes should be demonstrated via a screenshot or gif in the description of the PR.

 ## Automating Git Commit Message Formatting